<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Ramon Castro]]></category>

-<guid isPermaLink="false">http://metsmerizedonline.com/?p=5871</guid>
+<guid isPermaLink="false">https://metsmerizedonline.com/the-morning-grind-weigh-in-on-castro-f-mart-manuel-sweet-caroline/</guid>

-<description><![CDATA[Here&#8217;s the place for Mets fans to sound off on anything and everything!
+<description><![CDATA[<p>Here&#8217;s the place for Mets fans to sound off on anything and everything!
 An open thread for ranting and raving about the Mets, completely raw and uncensored!.
 Today&#8217;s Hot Point Issues 1.
-Last night the Mets made a bold move by trading catcher Ramon Castro plus all of his remaining salary to the White Sox for one time pitching prospect, Lance Broadway.
-On the surface, the trade looks terrible, but is it?
-In my opinion, the real [...]]]></description>
+Last night the Mets made a bold move by trading catcher Ramon Castro plus all of his remaining salary to the White Sox for one [&#8230;]</p>

 <content:encoded><![CDATA[<p><em>Here&#8217;s the place for Mets fans to sound off on anything and everything!
 An open thread for ranting and raving about the Mets, completely raw and uncensored!.</em></p>